 2. More choices could mean more eating out

-One of the favorite aspects of Dubai is the variety and number of fantastic restaurants in the malls and in the hotels.
+One of the favorite aspects of Dubai is the variety and number of fantastic restaurants in the shopping malls and in the hotels.
 It’s tempting to want to try a new one multiple times a week and ditch your own kitchen, especially after work and likely a long commute.
 Restaurants are also favorite spots for socializing in Dubai.

 Unfortunately, eating out isn’t exactly cheap and can rack up a large food bill quickly.
 Resist the temptation to dine out; make a point to cook at home.
 Utilize coupon apps like The Entertainer and look out for sales at the Union Cooperative Society for great deals.
 And if your friends have a tendency to go out, make a point to eat before and meet up with them later.